Osha Compliance: Everything You Need to Know

 - Duty to have fall protection, construction (29 CFR 1926.501)

-Besides keeping the workplace free from health and safety hazards, OSHA is intended to help prevent improper practices from occurring, to begin with.
+Besides keeping the workplace free from health and safety hazards, OSHA is intended to help prevent improper practices from occurring.
 Part of OSHA compliance is implementing practice and safety training so individuals in the workplace are aware of and can avoid health and safety hazards themselves.
-These can lead to injuries which may result in missed work time, worker's compensation claims, time off work, and decreased employee morale.
+These can lead to injuries, which may result in missed work time, workers’ compensation claims, time off work, and decreased employee morale.

 Employees that are required to follow OSHA are required to keep anything out of the workplace that proves hazardous to the health and safety to those listed above in the workplace.
 Hazards include things like: